Resources for Early Career and Student Mental Health Professionals

 BIPOC Membership Scholarship Program

 • Annual membership scholarships to students and early career professionals who identify as members of the BIPOC community.
+Discounted conference registration provided.

 Donald F. Klein Early Career Investigator Award

 • Funded annual awards to early career investigators for the best original research paper on neurobiology, psychopharmacology, psychosocial treatments, or experimental psychopathology of anxiety disorders and depression.
+A $500 award, free annual membership, and free conference registration is provided.

 Poster Awards Program

-Master of Social Work (MSW) +
+What is a Master of Social Work (MSW)? +

 What is a Master of Social Work (MSW)?